Project Timeline in Excel (Table of Contents)

 Example #1 – Project Timeline Using Stack Bar Graphs

-In this table, we have Task Name, Start Date of the task, End Date of the task and duration (in a number of days) it takes to complete the task.
-The duration can be inputted manually or you can use a formula as [End Date – Start Date + 1].
+In this table, we have the Task Name, Start Date of the task, End Date of the task, and duration (in the number of days) it takes to complete the task.
+The duration can be inputted manually, or you can use a formula as [End Date – Start Date + 1].
 Here +1 allows excel to count the Start Date as well while calculating the Duration.

 - Go to Excel Ribbon > Click Insert > Select Insert Column or Bar Chart option.

 - As soon as you click on that chart button, you can see an empty excel chart is generated as follows.
 Right-click on it and choose select Data.

 - A Select Data Source popping window will appear.
 Under Legend Entries (Series), click on Add tab.

 - A new pop up window Edit Series will appear on the front.
 Under Series name, select Start Date (cell B1).
 Under Series values, select a range of data from the Start Date column (Column B, B2:B11).
 Click OK.

 - Now add Duration as a Series name and Duration values as Series values by clicking Add button one more time, same as the above step.

 - Now, click Edit under Horizontal (Category) Axis Labels.
 It will open up a new pop-up window, Axis Labels.
 Select Task Name Range of cells from cell A2 to A11 under Axis label range and click OK.
 It will add Project 1 to Project 10 as a label (name) to every stack.

 You can see a stacked bar chart as shown below with start date as labels on X-Axis, Duration as Value for stacks, and Task Name as labels for Y-Axis.